glebmalkov-afk/AE_task/README.md

      ```
    - Add one more line that prints the year (hard-coded is fine, e.g., `System.out.println("2025");`).

-> Tip: If you don’t have a JDK configured, let the IDE guide you.
-IntelliJ: File → Project Structure → SDK → Download JDK → select the supported JDK.
+> Tip #2: If you don’t have a JDK configured, let the IDE guide you.
+IntelliJ: File → Project Structure → SDK → Download
+> JDK → select the supported JDK.
 Download, Click Apply → Ok.
 No tests/build tools/plugins required for this task.
 ![img.png](img.png)
 ![img_1.png](img_1.png)
 ![img_2.png](img_2.png)